woodstockcs/labs/hello/README.md

 ## Compiling Programs

-Now, before we can execute the program at right, recall that we must *compile* it with a *compiler* (e.g., `clang`), translating it from *source code* into *machine code* (i.e., zeroes and ones).
+Now, before we can execute the program at right, recall that we must *compile* it with a *compiler*, translating it from *source code* into *machine code* (i.e., zeroes and ones).
 Execute the command below to do just that:

 ```
-clang hello.c
+make hello
 ```

 And then execute this one again: